learn-co-curriculum/dsc-introduction-to-time-series/README.md

 ## Missing Data

-It's pretty common for a time series dataset to have missing values as real world data tends to be messy and imperfect, just like any othe type of data.
+It's pretty common for a time series dataset to have missing values as real world data tends to be messy and imperfect, just like any other type of data.
 Simplest way to detect missing values is either plotting the data and identifying disjoint areas of timeseries, or by using `DataFrame.isnull()` function to get list of all missing values.
 This function can be used with `sum()` to get a total count of all missing values.

 ```python